Table of Contents

 The intermingling of the particles of two or more materials on their own is called diffusion.

-The rate of diffusion is inversely relative to the mass of liquid or a gas.
-Greater the density, smaller the rate of diffusion.
+The rate of diffusion is inversely relative to the mass of a liquid or a gas.
+Greater the density, the smaller is the rate of diffusion.

 In gases, the atoms are not crammed together at all, as their kinetic energies are high enough to let them break free from any boundaries.
 They are unrestricted to move about in arbitrary motion.
 That is why gases have no fixed figure or volume, and they flow and diffuse readily.
 They crash into each other, and off the walls of their container.
 That’s how a gas applies pressure on its vessel.
 Also, as the spaces between the atoms are large, gases are exceedingly compressible.

 The fourth state of matter is Plasma.
 Plasma is comparable to the gaseous state.
-The state involves super active and super energised atoms in the form of ionised gases.
+The state involves super active and super energized atoms in the form of ionized gases.
 Plasma is created by heating a gas until it loses all its electrons.
-It is existent in stars.
-The plasma is formed in the sun and stars because of very high temperature.
+It exists in stars.
+The plasma is formed in the sun and stars because of the very high temperatures.
 The sun and stars radiate because of the existence of plasma in them.